2020 US Masters Power Rankings

 Paul Casey has finished in the top-fifteen in each of his past four appearances at Augusta (6-4-6-15) and there have been few more consistent players in world golf than the Englishman, who won the Valspar Championship for a second year running in March.

 - Hideki Matsuyama

 - 5th in 2015

-Hideki Matsuyama tends to enjoying playing Augusta as his last three visits have yielded finishes of 5-7-11.
-The Japanese star hasn't quite hit the heights in 2018 but he is a classy performer and will be a threat in conditions he clearly enjoys.
+Hideki Matsuyama tends to enjoying playing Augusta as his last four visits have yielded finishes of 5-7-11-19.
+The Japanese star hasn't quite hit the heights in recent months but he is a classy performer and will be a threat in conditions he clearly enjoys.